Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Methodology

-where $\epsilon \in \left(0, \infty\right]$ and $exp \in \left[-\infty, \infty\right]$ are hyper-parameters to control the smoothing of the function and the effect of parameter magnitude on the final importance, respectively.
-The following theorem provides the mathematical justification behind the heuristic function.
+where $\epsilon \in \left(0, \infty\right)$ and $exp \in \left(-\infty, \infty\right)$ are hyper-parameters to control the smoothing of the function and the effect of parameter magnitude on the final importance respectively.
+We also note that such a functional form is general enough to represent both the PaFi and Fish metrics by varying the value of $exp$ ($exp = 0$ reduces \heuristic to Fish, while $exp = \infty$ converts it to PaFi).
+The following theorem also provides the mathematical justification behind the heuristic function.

-\textbf{Definition 1.} Given the output distribution of $y \sim p_{\theta}(\cdot|x)$, where $p_{\theta}(y|x)=f(x,y;\theta)$, for a given input $x$ and a model parameter $\theta$, the Fisher information matrix $\mathcal{I}(\theta)$ is the variance $\mathbb{E}_{x,y} \Bigl[ \Bigl(\frac{\partial}{\partial \theta} \log{f(x,y;\theta)}\Bigr)^2 \Bigl| \theta \Bigr] - \mathbb{E}_{x,y} \Bigl[ \Bigl(\frac{\partial}{\partial \theta} \log{f(x,y;\theta)}\Bigr) \Bigl| \theta \Bigr]^{2}$.\\
+\textbf{Definition 1.} Given the output distribution of $y \sim p_{\theta}(\cdot|x)$, where $p_{\theta}(y|x)=f(x,y;\theta)$, for a given input $x$ and a model parameter $\theta$, the Fisher information matrix $\mathcal{I}(\theta)$ is the variance

 Fisher information measures the amount of information the random variable $x$ carries about the unknown model parameter $\theta$ and is widely used to assess the model parameter importance. \\